Techtonica/curriculum/projects/portfolio/portfolio-webpage-2.md

 ### Primary Goals
 To demonstrate understanding of Search Engine Optimization and Accessibility Standards by incorporating them into your Portfolio site.

+### Overview
+In this project, you will continue to build a portfolio page to practice what you've learned about SEO and a11y.
+This should take about 90 minutes.

 ### Context
 - A great portfolio page will be a valuable way to showcase your skills as you look for engineering work, both in the content and in the code.